 You spend a lot of time and energy earning it, but do you actually know where you spend your hard-earned cash?
 Tracking your spending is key when you've got big savings goals to kick, like a house deposit.

-Tallying your income against your expenses, credit repayments and savings can help you understand the areas where you can cut back in order to save more money.
-Saving a minimum of 20% of a property’s value while still making regular rental and bill payments can be a challenge, but knowing where your money is going and working out where you can cut corners is a good place to start.
+Tallying your income against your expenses, credit repayments, and savings can help you understand the areas where you can cut back in order to save more money.
+Saving a minimum of 20% of a property's value while still making regular rental and bill payments can be a challenge, but knowing where your money is going and working out where you can cut corners is a good place to start.

+There are a few spending tracker apps you can use to track where your money is going.
 The great thing about tracking where every dollar is going is that you can identify some easy wins.
-You may have automatic payments going out for services you’ve completely forgotten about, like a gym membership or TV streaming service you never use.
-These are pretty simple things to trim from your spending, but you may not even be aware of them until you start tracking your spending.
+You may have automatic payments going out for services you've completely forgotten about, like a gym membership or TV streaming service you never use.
+These are pretty simple things to trim from your spending, but you may not even be aware of them until you start tracking.

 Double down on debt